 The overall experiences and progress of children is Outstanding” Ofsted

 Channels and Choices is a warm, safe and welcoming environment whereby we encourage children to learn, develop and grow.
 Our houses’ locations range from rural houses in the countryside to more urban locations.
-All staff are trained to a high level and supervised by a member of the homes management team.
-All of whom provide daily therapeutic care based on a Psychodynamic framework.
-Initially our framework was built upon the ideas and theories of Barbara Dockar Drysdale and Donald Winnicott.
-It is heavily influenced by systemic and attachment theory, and also now incorporates David Shemming’s ARP (Attachment and Relationship-based Practice) project.
+All staff are trained to a high level and supervised by a member of the house management team.
+Our residential teams ensure that therapeutic interactions and support take place as part of daily life.

 Encouraging safe and healthy relationships

 We believe our intensive level of support and supervision allows each child to establish and form safe and healthy relationships with other children and adults.
-Channels and Choices operates a minimum of 1 to 1 adult to child ratio.
+Channels and Choices operates a minimum of 1 to 1 adult to child ratio within our residential services.

 Channels and Choices are members of The Consortium of Therapeutic Communities and The Community of Communities; part of The Royal College of Psychiatrists.
 We are also members of the National Centre for Therapeutic Residential and Foster care.